r-devel/rcwg/README.md

 ## Get Involved

-We welcome anyone from the R community that supports our objectives and would like to contribute, to get involved.

-1. **Outside observers**: may comment on ideas/proposals discussed in [issues](https://github.com/forwards/rcontribution/issues).
-They may also open issues, with the understanding that any idea needs a sponsor from the R Contribution Working Group and agreement at a group meeting to be taken forward.
-Outside observers may also join the [R-devel Slack group](https://forwards.github.io/rcontribution/slack), a general space for contributors to R core - discussion related to outreach takes place on the `#core-outreach` channel.
-2. **R Contribution Working Group members**: have write access to this repo, so they can open issues and be allocated to work on particular issues.
-They can also join in the team chat on GitHub and attend working group meetings.
-To ask to join the working group, contact rowforwards@gmail.com, saying a little about yourself and stating your GitHub username.

-(Note for Forwards members: invites to the R Contribution Working group meetings are sent to all Forwards sub-teams.
-Please ask to be added to the GitHub R Contribution Team to get write access to this repo.)
+Besides attending meetings, we welcome R community members to contribute in the following ways:

+1. **Join related discussion on the [R-devel Slack group](https://forwards.github.io/rcontribution/slack)**.
+The `#core-outreach` channel provides an informal space to discuss the work of the Working Group and related topics, such similar initiatives in other programming communities.
+2. **Propose/discuss initiatives via [issues](https://github.com/forwards/rcontribution/issues)**.
+Occasionally, we will dedicate a few weeks to proposing and discussing initiatives to work on via issues on this repository, however comments on issues or new issues are welcome at any time.
+An idea will need support from the R Contribution Working Group to be taken forward; this works best if the proposer or another sponsor of the idea brings it to a Working Group meeting.
+3. **Volunteer to work on initiatives**.
+This can be done at a Working Group meeting, by volunteering on the R-devel Slack or corresponding GitHub issue, or by contacting rowforwards@gmail.com.

 Everyone participating in this project agrees to follow the [Contributor Code of Conduct](https://github.com/forwards/rcontribution/blob/master/CONDUCT.md).

-## Team chat

-Outside of the regular conference calls, issues/topics can be discussed on the [R-devel Slack group](https://forwards.github.io/rcontribution/slack), which is an open group.
-Alternatively, issues can be discussed privately on the [GitHub team chat](https://github.com/orgs/forwards/teams/r-core-contribution).
+The R-Devel Slack has a separate [Code of Conduct](https://forwards.github.io/rcontribution/slack).

+This repo is part of the Forwards GitHub organization and all Forwards members have write access.
+The organization has an [R Contribution Working Group](https://github.com/orgs/forwards/teams/r-contribution-working-group) team to manage access of outside collaborators.
+This enables outside collaborators to be allocated to issues and to show their involvement by displaying membership of the Forwards GitHub organization on their GitHub profile.
+To ask to join the team, contact rowforwards@gmail.com, saying a little about yourself and stating your GitHub username.

 ## Code of Conduct